hellocodelinux/plugins_icy_draw/README.md

 - **shadow_effect.lua**
   - This script creates a shadow effect by adding a dotted block (`░`) to the right of each solid block (`█`).
 Enhances depth and dimension.

+- **enhanced_shadow.lua**
+  - Improved shadow effect with configurable direction, length, and intensity levels.
+Creates more realistic shadows using a gradient of block densities (`▓`, `▒`, `░`).
+Perfect for adding depth to your ANSI art with customizable shadow placement.
+(You can configure it from the script)

 - **vertical_gradient.lua**
   - Draws a vertical gradient pattern using a range of block characters with varying densities (`█`, `▓`, `▒`, `░`).
 Ideal for smooth vertical transitions.